Adam Drury (footballer, born 1978): Leeds United

 Drury ended an 11-year spell at Norwich, when he signed a two-year contract for Leeds United.
 Drury was allocated the number 3 shirt for the 2012–13 season on 3 August.
 Drury was named on the bench for Leeds in the first game of the season against Shrewsbury Town in the League Cup on 11 August.
 Drury made his debut for Leeds in the 2–1 victory over Peterborough United on 25 August.

 Drury made his first start for Leeds since a New Years Day defeat to Nottingham Forest in Brian McDermott's first game in charge when he was named in the starting line-up on 13 April against Sheffield Wednesday.

 On 15 August 2013, with Leeds needing to raise finances to help fund signings, Drury was made available for transfer alongside teammates El Hadji Diouf and David Norris.

 On 16 May 2014, Drury was released by Leeds United.

 Bradford City (loan)

 On 7 March 2014, Drury joined League One side Bradford City on a one-month loan.
-Drury was handed shirt no. 6 for his time with the Bantams.
+Drury was handed shirt number 6 for his time with the Bantams.